We want everyone to have a safe and enjoyable visit.

-Indoor areas are closed for now
+Indoor areas are back open for you to enjoy

 Masks are mandatory on arrival, and in some walk-through areas.

-If you are entering the Zoo on foot, you will need to wear a face mask on arrival - but this doesn't apply if you are medically exempt, or enterting the Zoo by car.
+If you are entering the Zoo on foot, you will need to wear a face mask on arrival - but this doesn't apply if you are medically exempt, or entering the Zoo by car.
 Please remember to bring a face mask as you'll be prompted to wear these in certain areas.

-Hullabazoo and the Great Whipsnade Railway are closed.
+The Great Whipsnade Railway is closed.

 Keeper talks and some animal experiences will not be running.

 Our regular talks programme isn't running, to keep both our visitors and staff safe by avoiding people gathering in groups in one area.

 Please check our Experiences pages for the latest information about what's running and availability.

 We have clearly marked out any areas where queues might occur, like the Zoo entrance, to help everyone maintain a safe 2m distance from one another.

 Providing hand sanitised and handwash stations around the Zoo